 Group Size: 3-4 families with a teen aged 12-18 (groups are split into age appropriate cohorts)

 Insurance: Documentation provided to file for out-of-network reimbursement

 Status: Accepting new participants

 Information: Email firstname.lastname@example.org

 If you answer “yes” to any of the questions below, our Teen-Parent DBT Skills Group may be right for your family.

-- Does your teen seem to have an “attitude”?
+Does your teen seem to have an “attitude” most of the time?

 These and other problems can make it difficult for your teen to accomplish his or her responsibilities in school and at home, which in turn increases negative thoughts about themselves and their families.

 Parent(s) and teen participate together in this highly experiential class.
 Together, you learn to communicate with each other more effectively, regulate strong emotions and tolerate the distress of situations you can’t change.
 You will learn to be mindfully aware of yourself, others and the family as a whole.